Signiant/ecs-cluster-scaledown/README.md

 * --count <Number of instances to scale down by>
 * --max-wait <max wait time until forcing termination in hours>
 * --region <AWS region>
-* --dryrun (don't actually kill any tasks - display only)
+* --dryrun (don't actually scale down - display only)

 In the above example, we tell the task to scale down the cluster by 2 instances.
 If the currently running tasks on whatever instances are selected (the least loaded at the time this task is started)